fegaokwa/Accenture-Data-Analytics-and-Visualization/README.md

 Social Buzz has reached out to Accenture as they plan to IPO within a year, and they need expertise in analyzing the massive unstructured data they produce daily from users.

-As an Analyst at Accenture, we're tasked with cleaning and analyzing data from 3 datasets - Content, Reactions, and ReactionTypes and highlighting the top 5 categories with the largest aggregate popularity
+As an Analyst at Accenture, we're tasked with cleaning and analyzing data from 3 datasets - Content, Reactions, and ReactionTypes and highlighting the top 5 categories with the largest aggregate popularity.
 <br />

 <h2>Key Metrics</h2>